Alexander-Poganatz/blog/content/posts/pointers.md

 A simple trick to read pointer type declaration is to read it right to left.
 The above code would then easily be read as a constant pointer to a constant int.

+This blog post is licensed under [Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/?ref=chooser-v1)